History of the United Roman-Ruthenian Church

 Primate of the North American Old Roman Catholic Church

-In addition, the United Roman-Ruthenian Church's Roman Catholic and Anglican lines of succession may be seen at this page.
+The United Roman-Ruthenian Church's Roman Catholic and Anglican lines of succession may be seen at this page.

 The temporal succession of the United Roman-Ruthenian Church may be seen at this page.